| |

 Track Listing: 1.
 Mother, 2.
 Hold On, 3.
 I Found Out, 4.
 Working Class Hero, 5.
 Isolation, 6.
 Remember, 7.
 Love, 8.
 Well Well Well, 9.
 Look At Me, 10.
 God, 11.
 My Mummy’s Dead

 I was in sixth grade when it happened.
 All these crazy years later, I still feel the shock and horror of being shaken from a dead sleep and looking straight into the eyes of crazy.
+My brother was frantic.

-“John Lennon’s dead!”
+“John Lennon is dead!”

 Music and memories.
 My brothers and I sitting on the floor in front of an old phonograph at our grandparents’ farm in the middle of nowhere.
 The Beatles Greatest Hits.
-From Liverpool, England to Peru, Illinois.
+From Liverpool, England to LaSalle, Illinois.
 There was no going back.

 There was just so much more to come.
 There had to be.